mehrdad-abdi/traffic-simulation-prp/README.md

 A single-player, grid-based traffic simulation and optimization puzzle game built with Phaser.js.
 Players design and manage road intersections to maximize traffic flow efficiency while staying within budget constraints.

+The purpose in this project is not developing an open source allternative for https://store.steampowered.com/app/2677310/GRIDROAD/.
+Purchase the original game if you are intrested in playing.
+This project is just a practicing exercise to evalute the claude-code based on https://www.youtube.com/watch?v=Egeuql3Lrzg.

 ## 🎮 Game Overview

 Design road networks on a grid to guide vehicles from their entrances to exits efficiently.
 Create intersections, manage traffic flow, and avoid traffic jams that could cause level failure.
 The game features: